Makerspace-KTH/c_programing_intro/README.md

 ![macos arch](content/macos-arch.png?raw=true "Macos Arch")

-## 2. Obtain and install the right compier
+## 2. Obtain and install the right compiler

 The method to get and install the GNU C/C++ Compiler differs based on the operating system.
 Please not that we are using the __"GNU Compiler"__.

 Please note that there are other compilers such as LLVM/Clang, Intel, Borland, etc., some of which may be installed by default on your computer.
 The objective of the course and the programs listed are designed assuming GNU compilers.
 While programs may compile, some of the commands and methods may differ for other compilers.
-Thus, it is reccomended to use GNU C for the purpose of this course.
+Thus, it is recommended to use GNU C for the purpose of this course.

 ### GCC on Linux